-Graduate students must meet all general requirements of the AUM Graduate School pertaining to the master's degree.
+Students must meet all AUM graduate program requirements.
 Additional requirements of the School of Business are listed in the following paragraphs and must also be met.

 A grade average of at least "B" in all courses attempted in the student's graduate program is required for graduation.
 At least 70 percent of the total program must be passed with a grade of at least a "B." Any grade below "C" is considered a failure in meeting the course requirements for a graduate degree.

 The normal load will be 10 hours per quarter.
 Course loads in excess of 10 hours must be approved by the Dean, School of Business.
-A maximum of 10 quarter hours of credit obtained in another institution may be transferred to AUM after 15 quarter hours of Core Program work have been completed at AUM.
+A maximum of 10 quarter hours of credit obtained in another institution maybe transferred to AUM after 15 quarter hours of Core Program work have been completed at AUM.

 All M.B.A. candidates not achieving a 3.5 (4.0) GPA on core courses must pass a comprehensive examination in order to complete the degree requirements.
 All departments in the School of Business will be represented on the examining committee.
 All candidates for graduation will be notified in writing of the date and time of the examination.
 A student may not take the comprehensive examination until any grade-point deficiencies are overcome and grades of "I" are removed.
 If the student fails the examination, he or she may take it when scheduled in the following quarter.
 The comprehensive examination may be taken no more than three times.
-Exceptions to requirements may be made only with the approval of the Dean, School of Business.
+Exceptions to requirements maybe made only with the approval of the Dean, School of Business.

-Only one course not reserved exclusively for graduate students may be used for graduation credit.
+Only one course not reserved exclusively for graduate students may be used for graduation credit (such courses are normally denoted by an "X" section designation in the Schedule of Classes).
 This course must be approved by the Coordinator, Graduate Studies in Business.